-As part of its effort to foster collaborative research, the GT Psychology Department has allocated $2,000 to support new graduate student initiated interlab research.
+As part of its effort to foster collaborative research, the GT Psychology Department has allocated $2,000 for the second year in a row to support new graduate student initiated interlab research.
 Collaborations across areas are especially encouraged.
 Any number of graduate students can partake in a single PIG project, however, each student must be able to contribute something unique.
 Projects that are already funded will not be considered.

 PIGs are in amounts up to $2,000, meaning that the entire PIG fund can go towards supporting a single project or apportioned to support multiple projects, depending on the proposals received.